Return to Toolkit

 • In the mid 80s, British Airways had completed a major cost cutting exercise, including labour shedding, and was starting to be profitable again

-• Bosses Lord King and Sir Colin Marshal decided that a complete change of attitude was then needed by all staff at all levels and in all departments, not just staff that fronted up to external customers
+• Bosses Lord King and Sir Colin Marshal decided that a complete change of attitude towards customers, both internal and external, was then needed by all staff at all levels and in all departments, not just staff on the front-line

 • The famous two-day PPF course was the solution – we devised and delivered the second day of the course using upmarket venues such as the ‘Rose Room’ at Twickenham rugby ground